philipmjohnson/flutter_mock_firebase_auth/README.md

 * Enable Firebase Authentication, along with the Email/Password Authentication Sign-in provider in the Firebase Console (Authentication > Sign-in method > Email/Password > Edit > Enable > Save)

+* You do NOT need to create a database; this example app only uses Firebase Authentication.

 Then, in the terminal:

 * Run `firebase login` so you have access to the Firebase project you have created.

 * Run `flutterfire configure` and follow all the steps.
-Note you should say "no" to the first prompt in order to allow you to connect the app to  the newly created Firebase project.
+Note you should say "no" to the first prompt in order to allow you to connect the app to  your newly created Firebase project.

 Finally, invoke: